 The Sacrament of Baptism incorporates us into the Orthodox Church.
 In other words, it makes us part of the Body of Christ.
 It is our introduction to the life of the Holy Trinity.
-As the priest submerges one into the waters of Baptism three times (in the name of the Trinity), one dies to the old ways of sin and is born to a new life in Christ.
-Baptism is one’s public identification with Christ’s Death and victorious Resurrection.
+As the priest submerges us into the waters of Baptism three times (in the name of the Trinity), we die to the old ways of sin and are born to a new life in Christ.
+Baptism is our public identification with Christ’s Death and victorious Resurrection.

 Following the custom of the early Church, Orthodoxy encourages the baptism of infants.
 She believes the Sacrament bears witness to God’s action of choosing a child to become part of His people.
 From the day of baptism, children are expected to mature in the life of the Spirit, through their family and the Church.
 Adults wishing to become Orthodox may experience Baptism if there was no previous baptism in the name of the Trinity.